Direct Mail Design 101: 9 Critical Elements

 Avoid the mistake of cramming your mail piece with too much information.
 Don’t overwhelm your postcard with a crowded design either.
 Keep it simple, elegant and beautiful.

 Keep things simple, don’t use too many fonts, this can make your piece look messy and distract the reader’s attention from your message.
-Use dark text on light background for maximum readability, and make your headline larger than the body text.
+Use dark text on a light background for maximum readability, and make your headline larger than the body text.

 Align text left or centered, if you have more than 3 sentences, you should left align.